Cardinality Estimation of Subgraph Matching: A Filtering-Sampling Approach: Candidate Tree Sampling

-A detailed comparison and rationale for choosing the Clopper-Pearson interval rather than the standard interval, Wilson score interval, and Chernoff bound \cite{IntervalEstimation, WilsonScoreInterval, Chernoff, GJSampler} are provided in the Appendix.
 In our experiments where we had 1,000 – 1,000,000 trials, we found out that, irrespective of the number of trials, 88 successes were sufficient to satisfy the condition stated with the Clopper-Pearson interval (Equation 4) for $\alpha = 0.05$ and $c = 1.25$.

-For difficult cases in which achieving the condition may require an unreasonable amount of computation, we terminate the tree sampling immediately and use the graph sampling described in \Cref{subsec:CGSampling}.
+For hard cases in which achieving the condition may require an unreasonable amount of computation, we terminate the tree sampling immediately and use the graph sampling described in \Cref{subsec:CGSampling}.
 For the experiments, we stop if there are no more than 10 successes for 50,000 trials.
 Since 88 successes are required to meet the stated condition and we only continue the tree sampling if there are at least 11 successes in the first 50,000 trials, we expect that the number of trials won’t exceed 400,000 in the tree sampling.

-\begin{restatable}{theorem}{ThmTreeUnbiased} \Cref{alg:RandomTree} is an unbiased, consistent estimator for subgraph cardinality. \end{restatable}
+\begin{restatable}{theorem}{ThmTreeUnbiased} \Cref{alg:treesampling} is an unbiased, consistent estimator for subgraph cardinality. \end{restatable}